 Eco-responsible alternatives for your packaging

-In our article of the month on E-commerce trends in 2021I talk about the importance for e-retailers to take an ethical and sustainable turn, especially in terms of transport and packaging.
+In our article of the month on les tendances du E-commerce en 2022I talk about the importance for e-retailers to take an ethical and sustainable turn, especially in terms of transport and packaging.

 Today, 55% of French people are concerned about plastic packagingwhich weigh heavily in the carbon balance (Observatoire société et consommation, 2019Most are willing to pay a little more for environmentally friendly containers.
 90% of French people are in favor of eco-responsible actions by a company and more than half of consumers now say that the recyclability, durability and biodegradability of package packaging are important factors in their purchasing decisions.